 In that respect, Coolar is an interesting example of a German start-up that has obvious potential to make a difference.
 Founded in 2016, their refrigeration system aims to provide sustainable refrigeration solutions for areas around the world with no or limited electricity supplies.
 Such refrigeration solutions are particularly important in the aftermath of natural disasters, when medicine and food need to be stored appropriately, but are also useful in remote areas with expensive or no power at all.
-This way, they could save lives: In developing countries, up to 75% of vaccines lose or weaken their curative effect because they are A study on the thermal stability of vaccines (2002) stored at a wrong temperature.
+This way, they could save lives: In developing countries, up to 75% of vaccines lose or weaken their curative effect because they are

 Their refrigeration system is basically powered by warm water generated through solar energy, which can then be easily stored.
 Avoiding the use of moving parts, cooling fluids or lubricants, the company’s

 Still a small operation in the early stage of development, it is unclear to what extent Coolar or similar refrigeration systems will operate one day.
 But if it were to be implemented and function successfully on a wider scale, its eco-friendly status speaks for itself given that it requires no electricity and gives out ten times less CO2 emissions than conventional fridges.
 This way it might not only be a solution for remote or critical areas – but a way to provide cheap, climate-friendly cooling to billions of people living in developing countries, who are waiting to get their fair share of comfort.